Fewer Classes Waiting for California Community College Students

 In this video, Chancellor Francisco Rodriguez discusses the role of community colleges.

-The result is long lists of students heading to classes they have been shut out of, in hopes of nabbing the handful of slots that could open up if current students decide to drop the course.
+The result is long lists of students heading to classes they have been shut out of hoping to nabbing the handful of slots that could open up if current students drop the course.
 A few lucky ones get in, while many more line the back of classrooms and hallways, waiting to see if any additional slots will open.
-Some students will be forced to remain on wait lists indefinitely, if they cannot beg the professors to cram one more student into an already overflowing classroom.
+Some students will be forced to remain on wait lists indefinitely if they cannot beg the professors to cram one more student into an overflowing classroom.

 Community colleges are tuned into the needs of these students and are increasingly concerned that wait lists will keep some students from completing their degree programs.
-Most schools are trying to accommodate as many students as possible, with some classes nearly doubling in size.
-Schools are also dipping into their reserves in order to fund more students than their state funding allows.
-Even with these efforts, schools that are required to accept all students have had to actually turn students away because there is simply no more room for them.
+Most schools try to accommodate as many students as possible, with some classes nearly doubling.
+Schools are also dipping into their reserves to fund more students than their state funding allows.
+Even with these efforts, schools that are required to accept all students have had to turn students away because there is simply no more room for them.

-This ideo reports on the state budget problems.
+This idea reports on the state budget problems.

 Next Round: November Elections

-Even while schools are still reeling from the initial enrollment pinch for the current academic year, many college officials and students are facing the November elections with trepidation.
+Even while schools are still reeling from the initial enrollment pinch for the current academic year, many college officials and students face the November elections with trepidation.
 A tax measure on the November ballot, known as Proposition 30, would provide more than $200 million to community colleges if approved.
-The additional funding could be used to provide additional courses as early as the spring semester of the current academic year.
+The additional funding could be used to offer additional courses as early as the spring semester of the current academic year.

 “We’re going to discover we don’t have the educated workforce that we need,” Scott warned in the Fresno Bee.